Working with monitors

 Use monitors to deploy watchlists to endpoints for continuous recording of file events using monitors.

 - Select Monitors from the Integrity Monitor menu.

 - On the Monitors page, click Create a New Monitor.

 - In the Details section on the Create Monitor page, enter a Name and Description for the new monitor.

 - In the Targeting section, select the Operating System.

 - Select Computer Groups from the drop-down list.
 For more information about computer groups, see Tanium Platform User Guide: Managing Computer Groups.

-- If you select Linux for the Operating System, you must select Event Monitoring or Hash Monitoring.
+- If you select Linux for the Operating System, select Event Monitoring, Hash Monitoring, or both.